Pixel 4A review: If you want a budget phone, this is the one for you

 The Pixel 4A is about $50 cheaper than its closest competitors and has 128GB of storage, instead of 64GB like years past, so it really is a solid value.
 And these days, any amount of money that can be saved is crucial.

 So does the Pixel 4A have the best camera on any phone?
 Which is to say does the Pixel 4 still have the best camera?
 Not necessarily, not like previous years.
-When the Pixel 2 ($320 at Amazon) came out in 2017, the delta between Google's camera and other Android phones at the time felt pretty wide.
-And when the Pixel 3 ($358 at Amazon) introduced Night Sight, it was witchcraft-levels of impressive.
+When the Pixel 2 came out in 2017, the delta between Google's camera and other Android phones at the time felt pretty wide.
+And when the Pixel 3 introduced Night Sight, it was witchcraft-levels of impressive.
 But rivals such as Apple, Samsung and OnePlus have shrunk the gap when it comes to important camera features like low-light photos and zoom.

 The better question to ask then, is: Is this the phone with the best camera you can get for $350?
 Considering that the Pixel 4A also receives prompt software updates from Google, has a long-lasting battery life (so far) and has a headphone jack -- all on top of its stellar camera -- I'd venture to say the answer is yes.